-Today you are focused on inbound shipments to fill a customer order downstream; tomorrow you may be focused on shipping critical items for a new product line.
-Previously, you focused on deliveries to close out inventory for the month; last month you worried about whether snowstorms led to missed client deliveries and compliance penalties.
+Today you are focused on inbound shipments to fill a customer order downstream; tomorrow, you may be focused on shipping critical items for a new product line.
+Previously, you concentrated on deliveries to close out inventory for the month; last month, you worried about whether snowstorms led to missed client deliveries and compliance penalties.
 Knowing where some things are is different from knowing where the right things are.
 You need visibility to the full quantity of shipments, as well as the qualitative details about them.

 To use the data lake analogy, you don’t want to see all the fish; you want the right bait to net what you’re looking for.
 Seeing the minnows doesn’t matter if you’re fishing for salmon.

 For example, you may have 129 shipments in transit.
 You need to see the 12 returned from your largest customer and the 1 delayed shipment that needs to arrive tomorrow for a big event.
 All the rest is just noise.

 2. Pretty visualizations are one thing; accurate track and trace data is another.